tart-telescope/.github/profile/README.md

 ## Welcome to the TART project 👋

-The TART project is an open-source imaging radio telescope developed initially in New Zealand.
-The TART project
+The TART project is an open-source imaging radio telescope developed initially at the University of Otago in New Zealand.
+The TART project exists because of the generous contributions of many volunteers who write the code, develop the electronics and help with documentation and  education.

 ## Links